 LGBTQ Community Engagement and Marketing

-- Support one or more LGBTQ related events or initiatives in the facility’s service area
+- Facility supports one or more LGBTQ related events or initiatives in the facility’s service area

-- Engage in LGBTQ-inclusive marketing or advertising to the LGBTQ community
+- Facility engages in LGBTQ-inclusive marketing or advertising to the LGBTQ community

-- Organization has publicly supported LGBTQ equality under the law through local, state, or federal legislation or initiatives (new)
+- Facility has publicly supported LGBTQ equality under the law through local, state, or federal legislation or regulations

 Understand the Needs of LGBTQ Patients and Community

-- Patient surveys allow patients the option to identify as LGBTQ
+- Patient satisfaction surveys allow patients the option to identify as LGBTQ

-- Organization works with LGBTQ organizations or community members to assess LGBTQ needs or address LGBTQ-related concerns (revised)
+- Facility works with external LGBTQ organizations or community members to assess and address LGBTQ health needs or concerns

-- Include external LGBTQ representation on a governing or community advisory board
+- Facility includes external LGBTQ community member(s) on a governing or community advisory board